xbeat/Machine-Learning/README.md

 Probability distributions are mathematical functions that describe the likelihood of different outcomes in a random event.
 They are fundamental to statistics and data science, helping us model uncertainty and make predictions.
 In this presentation, we'll explore key probability distributions and how to work with them using Python.

+## Unified Multimodal Transformer Model in Python

+Introduction to Unified Multimodal Transformers

+The concept of a single transformer model capable of unifying multimodal understanding and generation has gained significant attention in recent years.
+This approach aims to create a versatile model that can process and generate content across various modalities, such as text, images, and audio, using a single architecture.

 ## Exponential Equations and Functions Using Python

 Introduction to Exponential Equations